How To Make Nuschi’s SCHWEINEBRATEN; A Bavarian Pork Roast

 I would never attempt to puree hot sauces or hot soups in a blender.
 I know me, and blending hot liquids in a blender would be a burn accident waiting to happen.
 I prefer sitting down to this hot meal to enjoy rather than making a trip to the emergency room.
 LOL!

-Once you have pureed the sauce, return roast to the slow cooker and cook on high until the sauce thickens, about 15-20 minutes.
+Once you have pureed the sauce, return the roast to the slow cooker and cook until the sauce thickens, about 15-20 minutes.

 This meal is total comfort food for me.
 It was my favorite meal growing up and always brings back wonderful memories of my parents and Sunday dinners spent together around the table.

 I hope you give this recipe a try, it really is delicious and very easy to prepare.
 Your house will smell divine as it cooks!
 By converting it to a slow cooker meal you can make it even on a weeknight.
 Just get the roast going in the slow cooker before heading out the door in the morning.
-When you get home, it only takes about 30 minutes to thicken the gravy and make the dumplings or mashed potatoes and cook up your favorite veggies to serve with it.
-Serve it with cooked noodles if you are really pressed for time.
+When you get home, it only takes about 30 minutes to thicken the gravy giving you plenty of time to make some mashed potatoes, or noodles, and cook up your favorite veggies to serve with it.

 Bayrischer Schweinebraten; Nuschi’s Bavarian Pork Roast